jrpickel/Public-Projects/python/Apriori_Algorithm/__README__.txt

 	results are outputed to a file named "output.txt" which is located in the current working directory.

-Functions use din the program:
+Functions used in the program:

 def read_data(file,sep):
     '''